-Individual Characteristics, according to Littlejohn and Foss in the characteristics and main ideas of communication theories, are: individuals are influenced by social structures or social systems, and individuals are parts of structures (Alif, 2017).
+Individual Characteristics, according to Littlejohn and Foss in the characteristics and main ideas of communication theories, are: individuals are influenced by social structures or social systems, and individuals are parts of structures Lemy et al. (2017:208).
 Thus the way of vision is affected structures that are beyond him.
 This approach emphasizes the system as a functioning structure.
-The characteristics of this approach are: (1) concerning synchrony (stability over time) rather than diachrony (change over time). for example, in observing a phenomenon using clear arguments from a rule.
+The characteristics of this approach are: (1) Concerning synchrony (stability over time) rather than diachrony (change over time).
+For example, in observing a phenomenon using clear arguments from a rule.
 Changes occur through the stages of methodological standards.
-(2) It tends to focus its attention on unintended consequences (unintended consequences) compared to the results that are following the objectives.
+(2) It tends to focus its attention on unintended consequences (unintended consequences) compared to the results that are in accordance with the objectives.
 This approach does not trust the concepts of subjectivity and awareness.
 The focus is on factors that are beyond the control of human consciousness.
+(3)

-(3) View reality as something objective and independent.
+View reality as something objective and independent.
 Therefore knowledge can be found through careful empirical methods.
 (4) Separating language and symbols from thoughts and objects that are symbolized in communication.
 Language is only a tool to present what already exists.
 (5) Adhere to the principle of the correspondence theory of truth.
-According to this theory, language must be the following reality.
-Symbols must represent something accurately (Andriaty, Bambang, & Setyorini, 2011).
+According to this theory, language must be in accordance with reality.
+Symbols must represent something accurately

-According to Littlejohn and Foss, communicator behavior is someone with the awareness that will be identified as "self" that develops through interaction (Littejhon, 2011).
+According to Littlejohn and Foss, communicator behavior is someone with the awareness that will be identified as "self" that develops through interaction (Littlejohn & Foss, 2011:106).
 Individuals are positioned in a structure of cultural relations and power.
-Characteristics of communication actors (individuals), according to Newcomb (1978) in (Cummings & O'Neil, 2015), include age, sex, level of education, socioeconomic status, nation, and religion.
-Besides, Lionberger and Gwin also conveyed that there are seven elements of individual characteristics, namely education, residence, work of parents, skills in management, health, age, and behavior (Zainal & et.al, 2019).
+Characteristics of communication actors (individuals), according to Newcomb (1978) in Lionberger and Gwin, include age, sex, level of education, socioeconomic status, nation, and religion.
+In addition, Lionberger and Gwin also conveyed that there are seven elements of individual characteristics, namely education, residence, work of parents, skills in management, health, age, and behavior Lionberger et al. (1982:74).

 Cosmopolitanism is the degree to which a person is oriented outside the social system.
-The level of cosmopolitanism is characterized by its activities outside the social system, interacting with parties outside the social system, contact with research institutions, exposure to information, and communication technology both in printed and electronic form (Mulema & Mazur, 2016).
-As part of a social system, individuals also have activities in a particular group within their social system environment.
+The level of cosmopolitanism is characterized by its activities outside the social system, interacting with parties outside the social system, contact with research institutions, exposure to information and communication technology both in printed and electronic form (Mulyandari, 2011:34).
+As part of a social system, individuals also have activities in a particular group within their own social system environment.
 Involvement in a group is a reflection of the attitude and level of activity in a group in the environment.

-Further states that groups are an effective medium for synergizing energy through interactions that occur between group members to achieve individual goals and shared goals (groups) (Santosa, 2009).
-Groups also influence attitudes and influence individual actions.
-Soekanto stated that one of the causes of social change was in contact with other cultures (Soekanto, 2013).
+Shaw (1981) further states that groups are an effective medium for synergizing energy through interactions that occur between group members to achieve individual goals and shared goals (groups).
+Groups also have an influence on attitudes and influence on individual actions (Santosa & Pandji, 2009:51).
+Soekanto stated that one of the causes of social change was in contact with other cultures (Soekanto, 2013:27).
 This means that in an individual context, it can be stated that changes in a person's behavior are caused by interactions with parties outside the social system.
-The level of cosmopolitanism in this study was seen from the activities of individuals outside the village (social system), interaction or contact with guests (whether receiving, meeting, or visiting), and their activities in finding information through various sources of information both interpersonal, print and electronic media, while their attitudes and activities within the group and the benefits derived from the group activities they participate in.
-The results of the study showed that the factors related to the individual characteristics of the observed samples are shown in the following table.
+The level of cosmopolitanism in this study was seen from the activities of individuals outside the village (social system), interaction or contact with guests (whether receiving, meeting or visiting), and their activities in finding information through various sources of information both interpersonal, print and electronic media, while their attitudes and activities within the group and the benefits derived from the group activities they participate in.
+The results of the study showed that the factors related to the individual characteristics of the observed samples are shown in the following table: